-In July 2022, the Company's shareholders approved a new replacement stock option plan (the "New Option Plan").
-The New Option Plan is a 10% "rolling" stock option plan which governs the granting of stock options to directors, officers, employees and consultants of the Company for the purchase of up to 10% of the issued and outstanding common shares of the Company from time to time and supersedes the current stock option plan (the "Superseded Option Plan").
-Any stock options currently outstanding under the Superseded Option Plan will remain outstanding, however new stock option grants will be subject to the New Option Plan.
+The Company has a 10% "rolling" stock option plan (the "Plan") which governs the granting of stock options to directors, officers, employees and consultants of the Company for the purchase of up to 10% of the issued and outstanding common shares of the Company from time to time.
 The maximum term of stock options is ten years from the grant date.
 The exercise price and vesting terms are at the discretion of the directors.

-In addition, the shareholders approved a new equity incentive plan (the "Equity Plan") which governs the granting of any restricted share units, performance share units, or deferred share units granted under the Equity Plan, to directors, officers, employees and consultants of the Company.
+In addition, the Company has an equity incentive plan (the "Equity Plan") which governs the granting of any restricted share units, performance share units, or deferred share units granted under the Equity Plan, to directors, officers, employees and consultants of the Company.
 The Company has reserved for issuance up to 1,305,029 common shares, being 10% of the issued and outstanding common shares of the Company at that time, pursuant to the Equity Plan.